graemes-notebook/graemes-notebook.github.io/_posts/2022-09-13-Ort-Skadak-Region.md

 The initial years of colonisation were hard, and a lot of cultural traditions were lost in the process.
 The current theology is therefore largely reconstructed from scraps of preserved knowledge, and only loosely resembles the beliefs of the original generation ship.

-{% figure caption:"Mandate religious art often has space related themes" %}
 [![divine-stellar-mandate-tiny.png](/assets/divine-stellar-mandate-tiny.png)](/assets/divine-stellar-mandate.png)
-{% endfigure %}
+Mandate religious art often has space related themes

 #### Reasons to immigrate to the Triple Star Republic